dinomatic/docs.dinomatic.com/content/docs/akurai/review-page-blocks.md

 ## Using Blocks & Shortcodes

+General and some specific blocks are available on Akurai review pages.
+Check them out below.

 ### Blocks

 There are 7 review blocks available for you to use in review pages: